 Australia looks to consolidate and to expand its co-operative activities to promote the stability, welfare, harmony and economic development of the region.
 Australia has moved deliberately to develop and extend its bilateral relations with the Island countries and now has nine diplomatic missions in the area.
 Aid programs are substantial in size and varied in nature, covering all types of infrastructure and other development projects.
-The Australian Government has approved a new five-year forward indicative planning figure for the aid program to the region (excluding Papua New Guinea) to commence in 1983-84.
+The Australian Government has approved a new five-year forward indicative planning figure for the aid program to the region (excluding Papua New Guinea) to commence 1983-84.
 A further \$5.202 million for defence co-operation projects in the countries of the South West Pacific has been allocated for 1982-83.

 As the largest of the South Pacific Island States, Papua New Guinea (PNG) has played, since independence, an influential and leading role in the region.
 Australia and PNG have a close and warm relationship which encompasses a broad range of Government and non-government activities.
-Australia's aid commitment to PNG is substantial and a second five-year aid agreement was announced in September 1980.
-Australia's budgetary aid will total \$253 million for 1982-83 while the defence co-operation program will provide grant assistance of a further \$17.54 million.
+Australia's aid commitment to PNG is substantial and a second five-year aid agreement was announced in September 1980, Australia's budgetary aid will total \$288 million for 1983-84 while the defence co-operation program will provide grant assistance of a further \$17.54 million.

+In 1983, Australia hosted the 14th South Pacific Forum.
 Australia was a foundation member of the South Pacific Commission, the South Pacific Forum and the South Pacific Bureau for Economic Co-operation and has become a party to the convention establishing the Forum Fisheries Agency.
 Australia takes part in these and the many regional meetings held in the Pacific to act on a broad range of issues of common interest.
-Besides contributions to ESCAP, SPEC and the SPC, financial support for other regional and international programs developed in the South Pacific is being increased significantly in 1982-83.
+Besides contributions to ESCAP, SPEC and the SPC, financial support for other regional and international programs developed in the South Pacific is being maintained in 1983-84.
 Australia has also established a fund to promote the preservation and development of Pacific cultures.
 Australia and New Zealand have entered into a non-reciprocal preferential trade agreement in favour of South Pacific Forum States: the South Pacific Regional Trade and Economic Co-operation Agreement (SPARTECA).

 Relations between Australia and New Zealand are particularly close.
 They are based on shared history, close economic ties, and common problems in dealing with the current international political and economic environment.
 The implementation in 1966 of the New Zealand-Australia Free Trade Agreement (NAFTA) established a special trading relationship between the two countries.
-Negotiations on a possible closer economic relationship have been taking place since 1980.
-The proposed new agreement to replace NAFTA would lead, on the basis of equality of opportunity, to the progressive elimination of remaining barriers to trans-Tasman trade such as tariffs and import restrictions, and to the removal of other trade-distorting factors such as export incentives.
+Negotiations on an agreement to replace NAFTA began in 1980.
+These led to the signing in March 1983 of the Australia-New Zealand Closer Economic Relations Agreement (CER) designed to assist both countries to further expand their mutual economic and trading links.